 Here’s how it works:

-- When you find an email you expected a reply to, just open it and reply back to the recipient.
+Regularly visit your SaneNoReplies folder as needed: When you find an email you expected a reply to: just open it and reply back to the recipient.
 It’s ok to express your disappointment with them for not getting back to you.

 - You included a SaneReminder address in the To, CC or BCC field.

-- You included NRN, FYI, NNTR somewhere in the subject
+- You included NRN, FYI, or NNTR somewhere in the subject line.

-- It was sent today and your older \ than setting is set to wait a day
+- It was sent today and your older \ than setting is set to wait at least one day.

-4) Reasons a Sent email still appears in SaneNoReplies even after you received a reply:_
+Reasons a Sent email still shows in SaneNoReplies, even after receiving a reply:

 - Your correspondent was using a broken mailer like “Infraware POLARIS Mobile Mailer v2.5”

-For Gmail folks: Because there is really only one email, that means that the “copy” in your Sent folder will also be displayed as “unread”.
+Because there is really only one email, that means that the “copy” in your Sent folder will also be displayed as “unread”.
 When we see a reply to that sent email, we automatically remove the SaneNoReplies label from it and set the Sent email state back to “read”.

-5) If you manually move an email into SaneNoReplies, it will be moved to your Trash folder automatically for non-Gmail people and the label will be removed for Gmail folks.
-So please don’t do that.
+If you manually move an email into SaneNoReplies, it will be moved to your Trash folder automatically for non-Gmail people.
+(The SaneNoReplies label will be removed for Gmail folks.)
+This is not a folder you move or train items to.
+So please don’t move items to there.